le-s/js_notes/notes.md

     - shouldComponentUpdate()
   - Unmount
     - componentWillUnmount()
+## React vs Angular
+  - Why might someone use either or?
 ## Redux
 - What is Redux?
   - A library that allows you to create a store that contains the entire state of your app